-Starting in January 2014, new health insurance marketplaces (also called exchanges) will provide a way for people to buy affordable health coverage on their own.
-This collection of frequently asked questions explains the cost-sharing reductions that are available to low income individuals and families, to help them afford health care under their marketplace plans.
+In January 2014, new health insurance Marketplaces (also called exchanges) began to provide a way for people to buy affordable health coverage on their own.
+This collection of key facts explains the cost-sharing reductions that are available to low income individuals and families, to help them afford health care under their Marketplace plans.

 What are cost-sharing reductions?

-In January 2014, when health coverage becomes available in the new marketplaces (also known as exchanges), some people receiving premium tax credits to help pay their premiums will also receive cost-sharing reductions to help them pay their cost-sharing charges.
-These subsidies will reduce the deductibles, copayments, and other out-of-pocket charges that people eligible for cost-sharing reductions will pay when they use benefits covered by their health plan.
+In January 2014, when health coverage became available in the new Marketplaces (also known as exchanges), some people receiving premium tax credits to help pay their premiums also were eligible to receive cost-sharing reductions to help them pay their cost-sharing charges.
+(For more information about the premium tax credit, see the Center on Budget and Policy Priorities’ (CBPP) Key Facts You Need to Know About Premium Tax Credits.)
+These subsidies reduce the deductibles, copayments, and other out-of-pocket charges that people eligible for cost-sharing reductions pay when they use benefits covered by their health plan.

 Who is eligible for cost-sharing reductions?

-Individuals and families with incomes between 100 percent of the federal poverty line ($23,550 for a family of four) and 250 percent ($58,875 for a family of four) are eligible for cost-sharing reductions (or CSRs) if they are eligible for a premium tax credit and purchase a silver plan through the health insurance marketplace in their state.
+Individuals and families with incomes between the federal poverty line ($23,550 for a family of four in 2013) and 250 percent of the poverty line ($58,875 for a family of four in 2013) are eligible for cost-sharing reductions (or CSRs) if they are eligible for a premium tax credit and purchase a silver plan through the health insurance Marketplace in their state.
 People with lower incomes receive the most assistance.

 How are the cost-sharing reductions provided?